DooHyun2/Lithium-Solid-State-Electrolyte-SHAP/README.md

 Zr is the dominant factor: lower Zr content (substituted by dopants) tends to decrease ionic conductivity, while higher Zr retention is associated with improved conductivity.

+Note: Zr content reduction reflects the degree of B-site substitution rather than a direct effect of Zr itself.

 Li stoichiometry is the second most influential feature, consistent with its direct role as the charge carrier.

 Ba and Y rank highly among dopants, though their elevated SHAP importance may partly reflect the small number of samples rather than true physical dominance.